-The Hotel Carnavalet is a rare example of Renaissance architecture in Paris.
-This 16th century manshion houses the Carnavalet Museum, the museum of the history of Paris.
+Carnavalet Museum is housed in Hotel Carnavalet, a rare example of Renaissance architecture in Paris.
+This rich museum is dedicated to the history of Paris.
 The Museum is closed for renovation until the end of 2019.
+Paris museums.

 Hotel Carnavalet was built in 1548.
 This beautiful city manshion has delicate sculptures by Jean Goujon on its facades and a superb statue of Louis XIV in the courtyard at the entrance.

 The Carnavalet Museum, trendy rue des Francs-Bourgeois near-by with its fashion shops and Place des Vosges (Vosges square) make up a great one day program out of the beaten track.